Originally Published: August 22, 2015

 Visa On Arrival

 Some countries like Tanzania is visa on arrival and you must have cash in the currency of your passport country to pay for it.
+They’ve recently added an online option to get your visa before you go.

 Others like Nepal will require that you have a passport photo taken if you don’t already have one when you arrive and get your visa on arrival.